genome-spy/genome-spy/docs/grammar/mark/text.md

     **Default value:** `0`

+`angle`
+: Type: Number

+    The rotation angle in degrees.

+    **Default value:** `0`

 ## Examples

 ### Ranged text

 The `x2` and `y2` channels allow for positioning the text inside a segment.
-The text is either squeezed or hidden if it does not fit in the segment.
+The text is either squeezed (default) or hidden if it does not fit in the segment.
 The `squeeze` property controls the behavior.

 The example below has two layers: gray rectangles at the bottom and ranged text on the top.
 Try to zoom and pan to see how they behave!